Background pattern

 The symptoms of overdose are: nausea, vomiting, tremors, tachycardia, dyspnea (difficulty breathing).
 In case of overdose, symptomatic treatment will be initiated.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Rare (affect less than 1 in 1,000 people)

-The following side effects have also been observed with all beta agonist medicines (Pre-par belongs to this group of medicines) when used to delay premature labor.
+The following side effects have also been observed with all beta-agonist medicines (Pre-par belongs to this group of medicines) when used to delay premature labor.

 Very common (affect more than 1 in 10 people)

-• Fast heart rate (tachycardia).
+• Fast heartbeat (tachycardia).

-• Flushing (redness) of the face.
+• Flushing of the face.

-• Nausea, vomiting.
+• Nausea, vomiting

-• Erythema (redness).
+• Erythema (redness)

 Common (affect less than 1 in 10 people)